nushell/nushell.github.io/book/modules/creating_modules.md

 # => Error: $env.NU_MODULES_DIR is not found
 ```

 This doesn't work because `my-utils` isn't _evaluated_ in this case; it is only _parsed_ when the `go.nu` module is imported.
-While this brings all of the other exports into scope, it doese not _run_ the `export-env` block.
+While this brings all of the other exports into scope, it does not _run_ the `export-env` block.

 ::: important
 As mentioned at the start of this chapter, trying this while `my-utils` (and its `$env.NU_MODULES_DIR`) is still in scope from a previous import will _not_ fail as expected.
 Test in a new shell session to see the "normal" failure.